New Hope Mills

 To access the upper falls, either walk or drive back up the road you came down until you reach the old sawmill that is right next to the bridge.
 Walk across the bridge, and down the hill on the opposite side of the first mill pond.
 You can get various views of the other waterfall from this area.

-View New Hope Mills Falls in a larger map
+New Hope Mills Falls Interactive Map